 The Blarney Castle, County Cork, Ireland

-First time visitors to Ireland have a lot of decisions to make.
-While small in size, this ancient island nation is loaded with incredible things to see and do.
+First time visitors to Ireland have decisions to make.
+While small in size, this island nation is loaded with incredible things to do.

 Once we decided to visit Ireland, we jumped online and began researching things to do on our two week road trip.
 We quickly learned that we’d never be able to see everything on this trip.
 There’s just too many things to see and do in Ireland.